21 Women Have Accused Trump Of Sexual Assault Or Harassment & Here's How They Describe It — UPDATE

 The moment the dressing-room door is closed, he lunges at me, pushes me against the wall, hitting my head quite badly, and puts his mouth against my lips.
 I am so shocked I shove him back and start laughing again.
 He seizes both my arms and pushes me up against the wall a second time, and, as I become aware of how large he is, he holds me against the wall with his shoulder and jams his hand under my coat dress and pulls down my tights.

-Carroll goes on to alleged that, after pulling off her tights, Trump proceeds to assault her:
+Carroll went on to alleged that, after pulling off her tights, Trump proceeded to sexually assault her:

 He opens the overcoat, unzips his pants, and, forcing his fingers around my private area, thrusts his penis halfway — or completely, I’m not certain — inside me.
 It turns into a colossal struggle.

-The writer alleged she was able to "get a knee up high enough to push him out and off" before opening the door to the dressing room and running out of the store.
+The writer said she was able to "get a knee up high enough to push him out and off" before opening the door to the dressing room and running out of the store.

 These details of the various accusations against the president show that this topic has not been sufficiently explored.
 The women in question have not seen any sort of justice or had their claims addressed, save for Trump's full-on denials.
-As noted, the White House called the women liars again on Monday.
-Meanwhile Trump has said he's "happy" that sexual assault incidents were being exposed.
+As noted, the White House called the women liars again in October 2017.
+Meanwhile, Trump has said he's "happy" that sexual assault incidents were being exposed.

-Trump was able to get elected after saying he'd never done these things at a debate and then have 19 women come out and accuse him of it.
+Trump was able to get elected after saying he'd never done these things at a debate and having 19 women come out and accuse him of it.
 But maybe as this conversation keeps evolving, things will play out differently.
-Zervos, for one, wants something more to be done: she sued the president for defamation back in January.
+Zervos, for one, wants something more to be done — she sued the president for defamation in January 2017.

-And don't forget about a potential investigation in Congress — if Democrats win a majority in either congressional chamber in 2018, that could very well happen.
+And don't forget about a potential investigation in Congress — with Democrats as the House majority, that could very well happen.

 Morgan Brinlee contributed to this report.